Signature Clothing Absorbs Pandemic to Elevate Partners and Pay Up

 This American-made clothing brand has prioritized its production partners' health and financial welfare during these adverse conditions.
 In reaching an agreement with its production partner for the Holiday season, Signature clothing has committed to reducing its production partner's risk exposure by offering to pay more for each garment.
 The idea is to keep workers from chasing unnecessary quotas or feeling the pressure to work unnecessary hours.

 Additionally, Miller had this to say about the factors guiding Signature through the pandemic "the preservation of our partners drove much of our decision-making process.
 We love our production partners, and their success is critical to helping Signature uphold much of what the brand is.
-We do have other obligations we do have to consider as well, but we will make sure Jarret and I are last to eat."
+Being a small organization, we have the flexibility to figure out how to do this."

 Signature Innovation Group is a designer menswear brand managed by two longtime neighborhood friends, Jarret Beaudis and Chris Miller.
 Both descendants of steelworkers once employed by the historic Kaiser Steel (mill) in Fontana, CA. Miller describes the clothing designs as "reimagined Americana through new experiences."
 Designer Jarret Beaudis is known for mixing underserved fabrics that are often modern and sustainable, and sneaking in unique subtleties.